open/close all folders

 - If you're paying close attention, Sans' dialogue uses different shades of blue for Papyrus' "special attack" and the regular light-blue attacks, so he technically wasn't lying.

 - Papyrus' ultimate attack isn't much better: It gets stolen by a dog.
-Papyrus settles for doing a "really cool regular attack", which includes a bone wearing sunglasses on a skateboard and the words "Cool Dude" spelled out in bones
+Papyrus settles for doing a "really cool regular attack", which includes a bone wearing sunglasses on a skateboard and the words "Cool Dude" spelled out in bones.
+The climax of the attack is a bone barrier so high that you end up jumping much higher than you could up to this point, and even raise the height of the Bullet Board in the process.
+Better yet, this epic barrage ends with a short bone crawling slowly across the ground.

 - If you completely fail to dodge Papyrus' attack after his special attack, he'll tell you to press up to jump!